blackwood-labs/amadeus/INSTALL.md

 First, copy the FMOD libraries from the Android download into the following directory in your project "game/amadeus/android/src/main/libfmod":
  - api/core/lib/arm64-v8a/libfmod.so -> libfmod/arm64-v8a/libfmod.so
+ - api/studio/lib/arm64-v8a/libfmodstudio.so -> libfmod/arm64-v8a/libfmodstudio.so
  - api/core/lib/armeabi-v7a/libfmod.so -> libfmod/armeabi-v7a/libfmod.so
+ - api/studio/lib/armeabi-v7a/libfmodstudio.so -> libfmod/armeabi-v7a/libfmodstudio.so
  - api/core/lib/x86/libfmod.so -> libfmod/x86/libfmod.so
+ - api/studio/lib/x86/libfmodstudio.so -> libfmod/x86/libfmodstudio.so
  - api/core/lib/x86_64/libfmod.so -> libfmod/x86_64/libfmod.so
+ - api/studio/lib/x86_64/libfmodstudio.so -> libfmod/x86_64/libfmodstudio.so
  - api/core/lib/fmod.jar -> libfmod/fmod.jar

 Next, copy everything in the "game/amadeus/android" directory into the rapt